zonxa/seal/CONTRIBUTING.md

 Is something missing or incorrect in our documentation?
 You can make a PR if you prefer to fix it yourself.

-### Documentation on Walrus Sites (In development)
+### Documentation on Walrus Sites

-We’re actively working on publishing Seal’s documentation using Walrus Sites.
-The site will be built with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a static site generator that supports clean, customizable documentation.
+Seal’s documentation is published as a [Walrus Site](https://github.com/MystenLabs/walrus-sites) ay [seal-docs.wal.app](https://seal-docs.wal.app).
+The site is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a static site generator that supports clean, customizable documentation.

 You’ll find all documentation content inside the [docs directory](./docs), with site configuration defined in [mkdocs.yml](./mkdocs.yml).